OscarEngelbrektson/SyntheticControlMethods/README.md

      pip install SyntheticControlMethods

 ## Usage
 In this simple example, we replicate [Abadie, Diamond and Hainmueller (2015)](http://github.com) which estimates the economic impact of the 1990 German reunification on West Germany using the synthetic control method.
-Here is [complete example with explanations](https://github.com/OscarEngelbrektson/SyntheticControlMethods/blob/master/examples/german_reunification.ipynb).
+Here is a [complete example with explanations](https://github.com/OscarEngelbrektson/SyntheticControlMethods/blob/master/examples/german_reunification.ipynb).

 ```python
 #Import packages